 Adding actual photos to AAC devices and accompanying captions allows individuals to share some of their recent favorite events or hobbies with other family members.
 We know that “pictures tell a thousand words” and they can also be used as a conversation topic or starter.
 For example, if an individual built a really cool Lego creation, or painted a nice picture at school, a photo can be taken and added to their AAC device.
 Captions may also be added to provide more information about the photos.

 Telling jokes is a fun way for individuals using AAC to engage with others.
-A quick Google search of appropriate or children’s holiday jokes can provide many funny options that can be added to individual’s AAC devices.
-There are also many AAC softwares that contain pre-programmed jokes and punchlines (e.g., in TouchChat with WordPower you can find them in the Social or Groups folder)!
+A quick Google search of appropriate or children’s holiday jokes can provide many funny options that can be added to individuals' AAC devices.
+There are also many AAC software applications that contain pre-programmed jokes and punchlines (e.g., in TouchChat with WordPower you can find them in the Social or Groups folder)!

 Many AAC devices have the capability to add .mp3 or music files to devices.
 Individuals can play seasonal or holiday songs using their AAC devices to provide entertainment for themselves and others!
 Who doesn’t have a favorite holiday song or jingle?

 Typically, AAC devices are programmed with single words or 2-3 word phrases on a single button.
-However, in some special events, there may be benefits for including an entire sentence or sentences on a single button.
+However, in some special events, there may be benefits to including an entire sentence or sentences on a single button.
 This may include a specific prayer or saying.
 An individual can say or lead a prayer using their AAC device.
+They may also want to have a longer message that tells a story about something they have done recently.
+A longer message can accompany a photo or favorite song!

 We hope that you find some of these suggestions helpful and are able to include them in some of your future special events and celebrations!